InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

   <tr>
     <td><code>'ready'</code></td>
     <td>signalStatus</td>
-    <td>The CMP is ready to respond to any calling scripts with the corresponding GPP string and applicable section ids.</td>
+    <td>The CMP is ready to respond to any calling scripts with the corresponding GPP string and applicable section ids.
+The ‘ready’ status should only be sent when the GPP string contains the section that is currently applicable with the user’s current choices reflected.
+E.g. the ‘ready’ status should be signaled when applicableSection == -1 or applicableSection != 1 and the GPP string contains the section corresponding to applicableSection reflecting the user’s current choices.</td>
     </tr>
 </table>